adam-peters/ShopApp/README.md

 ## Created on 10/10/22
 ### Followed the Udemy Course by Mamximillian Schwarzmuller
 ### link to course: https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/
 ### 76 / 111 Videos Completed

-## The Shop App maintains data throughout the following screens:
+The Shop App maintains data throughout the following screens using the Provider package:

-The data is maintened through the use of Providers, a State Managment Tool
-### Shop Screen - Loads Shop Items from Firebase with RESTful API Design
+Shop Screen - Loads Shop Items from Firebase with RESTful API Design
-### Cart Screen - Loaded from database to maintain cart even upon app close, can delete items in the cart
+Cart Screen - Loaded from database to maintain cart even upon app close, can delete items in the cart
-### Orders Screen - Can view all of the orders previously made from the cart screen
+Orders Screen - Can view all of the orders previously made from the cart screen
-### Manage Products Screen - Items can be added or subtracted from the database
+Manage Products Screen - Items can be added or subtracted from the database